 Politics

-Khanal meets senior CPC leader Wang in Beijing
+Foreign Minister Khanal meets senior CPC leader Wang in Beijing

-Wang, ranked fourth in the leadership hierarchy of the ruling Communist Party of China, said China was willing to work with Nepal under the strategic guidance of the leaders of both countries to maintain high-level exchanges, enhance political mutual trust, deepen pragmatic cooperation, and continuously promote China–Nepal relations for the benefit of both peoples.
+Khanal is on a four-day visit to China.
+Wang, the fourth-ranking leader in China’s ruling party hierarchy, said China was willing to work with Nepal, under the strategic guidance of the leaders of both countries, to maintain high-level exchanges, enhance mutual trust, deepen pragmatic cooperation, and promote Nepal-China relations for the benefit of both peoples, according to a statement issued by the Chinese side.

 After the meeting, Khanal said discussions focused on various aspects of Nepal-China relations, including trade, investment, tourism, political exchanges, and people-to-people ties.